-- Exercising consistency as important element of parental advising, stressing how ambiguity and inconsistency can relay permissiveness and foster maladaptive online behaviours. - Minimizing or avoiding use of parental control software especially in mid-adolescence, to facilitate the shifting of the responsibility to adolescents themselves as they are cognitively capable of doing so - in a gradual manner.
-Passing the responsibility can contribute to increased self-reliance and can foster independence. - "Modeling" adaptive online behaviours themselves, as one of the most highly potent and influential modes of teaching their children.
+- Exercising consistency as important element of parental advising.
+It should be stressed that ambiguity and inconsistency can relay permissiveness and foster maladaptive online behaviours. - Minimizing or avoiding use of parental control software especially in mid-adolescence.
+This would facilitate the shifting of the responsibility to adolescents themselves as they are cognitively capable of doing so.
+Passing on the responsibility can contribute to increased self-reliance and can foster independence. - "Modelling" adaptive online behaviours is one of the most highly potent and influential modes of teaching children.
 Parental online behaviour should be consistent with the behaviours parents "preach". - Providing support and help to adolescents pursuing offline activities which can function as protective factors against maladaptive online behaviour.